KDE/digikam-doc/menu_descriptions/menu_showfoto.rst

     Batch tool to :ref:`convert RAW files to DNG containers <showfoto_dngconvert>`.

 For the rest of menu entries, see description from :ref:`Main Window <menu_maintools>` section about Generic plugins.
+Database options do not exists here.

 The Import Menu
 ---------------